 When disaster looms Westpark Communications has defined internal processes that allow us to efficiently prepare for the worst.
 As a result, when tropical storm Harvey was dumping trillions of gallons of water on southeast Texas we were able to keep in contact with our staff members to ensure they were not in need of rescue or to assist them if needed, and we were able to continue serving our clients despite flooding, power outages, and Internet outages throughout the greater Houston area.

-Here are 4 crucial planning procedures that allow for successful disaster planning:
+Here are the crucial planning procedures that allow for successful disaster planning:

 Employee Briefing Plan